 by Raffaella Hart, MSHS, CIP - Vice President, IRB and IBC Services at BRANY

 The requirement and expectation for use of a single Institutional Review Board (sIRB) for multi-site research has arrived.
 The National Institutes of Health (NIH) has firmly established the expectation that sIRBs will be used to review multi-site research.
-In its final policy on this topic, effective September 25, 2017, NIH explained that proposals for domestic, multi-site, non-exempt human subjects research should include plans for use of a sIRB.
+In its final policy on this topic, effective January 25, 2018 (reflects a recent effective date extension), NIH explained that proposals for domestic, multi-site, non-exempt human subjects research should include plans for use of a sIRB.
 On January 19, 2017, the Department of Health and Human Services (HHS) and 15 other federal agencies issued the final rule to update the regulations that protect human subjects (45 CFR 46, Subpart A – referred to as the “Common Rule”), which included a new requirement for sIRB review for multi-site research (with exceptions permitted and a three-year effective date of January 20, 2020).For many institutionally-based human research protection programs (HRPPs), managing single IRB review for all their multi-site studies will be a big challenge, whether they are intended to serve as the sIRB or rely on a sIRB.
 Accommodating varying sIRB review models may require some retooling of existing policies and procedures; educating investigators, IRB members, and staff; and adaptable thinking.

 Preparing for sIRB Review

 There are many existing models of single (or “centralized”) IRB review from which one can learn.
 Organizations that have experience with relying upon or serving as a single IRB for multi-site research can think about the processes they have established and how to scale them up for the anticipated increase in research proposals using sIRB review.
 For organizations that have limited experience in this area, adaptation and education will be necessary.